lukewegener/squid2mcas/README.md

 - [Usage](#usage)

 # Introduction
 Deploys and configures some containers for testing the Automatic Log Upload feature of Microsoft Cloud App Security.
-This is intended to be used to help quickly generate some web proxy based MCAS discovery data and is not to be used in production.
+The intent is to quickly generate some web proxy based MCAS discovery data and it shouldn't be used in production.

 Images used are:
 - sameersbn/squid